 TU Dortmund University invites national and international students to join the two-year master’s program: During their studies, they will acquire theoretical knowledge in class, gain practical experience in the lab and in the framework of a six-month individual research project for their master’s thesis, and participate actively in research and development.

 The program is affiliated with the Department of Electrical Engineering and Information Technology, Mathematics, Mechanical Engineering, Computer Science, and Biochemical and Chemical Engineering.
-In addition, the Fraunhofer Institute for Material Flow and Logistics (IML) plays an active role in teaching and research, providing opportunities for student projects and master’s theses.

 Studies start with compulsory subjects in the first semester in order to give students from different engineering disciplines an equal academic foundation in mathematics, programming, and the fundamentals of robotics and automation.
 The mandatory courses form the basis for the advanced, specialized courses in the second and third semester.
 Here, students elect courses from one of three specializations – robotics, process automation or cognitive systems.